ndbautista100/MyScratchApp/README.md

-# Mortgage Calculator
+# My Scratch!
+App
- Mobile app designed and written using android studio
+ Mobile app designed and written using Android Studio, for CECS 491A - Senior Project Project I